 - Increase bidding on top performers.

-- Use ROAS or ROI as your bid targeting method instead of cost per conversion.
+- Use ROAS as your bid targeting method instead of cost per conversion.

-- 1 Sale could be as much as $1000 or $50, using All Conversion value divided by advertising costs allows you to bid more effectively than cost per conversion
+- All sales, generally have different values by using conversion value divided by advertising costs allows you to bid more effectively than cost per conversion

 - Create tripwire offers